-Thus the ministration of the covenant under Moses could truly be called "the ministration of DEATH," and of "CON-DEMNATION;" for while it condemned, it could not take away sin; nerther give the redemption-LIFE and IMMOR-TALITY.
+Thus the ministration of the covenant under Moses could truly be called "the ministration of DEATH," and of "CON-DEMNATION;" for while it condemned, it could not take away sin; neither give the redemption-LIFE and IMMOR-TALITY.
 "But the Spirit giveth life; and the Lord is that Spirit."
-Through the death and resurrection of Christ, and faith
+Through the death and resurrection of Christ, and faith But in "the time of reformation," when in the blood of the atonement, is this life that was passing away.

-Verses 7-11 speak of the "ministration with us. of death " and of " condemnation," which " was passing away," (Whiting's translation,) and the ministration of the Spirit which was a far more glorious dispensation than that of Moses, and which followed and "remaineth."
+Verses 7-11 speak of the "ministration | with us. of death " and of " condemnation," which "was passing away," (Whiting's translation,) and the ministration of the Spirit which was a far more glorious dispensation than that of Moses, and which followed and "remaineth.'

-It was not the covenant "engraven in stones," neither the "glory" that was "abolished;" but it was the ministration of death, that is, the ministration of Moses, that was passing away.
+It was not the covenant "engraven in stones," neither the "glory" that was "abolished;" but it was the ministration of death, that is, the ministration of Moses,

 The "vail," verses 13-16, is the ministration of Moses; for while the services of Moses were "read," and continued, "their minds were blinded," and they could not see, nor understand, nor believe that Jesus Christ was the end of all the typical services.
-But when they look at the blood of Jesus for the atonement-"the Lamb of God that taketh away sin," then faith is revealed by the Spirit and the "vail" is "taken away."
+But when they look at the blood of Jesus for the atonement-" the Lamb of God that taketh away sin," then faith is revealed by the Spirit and the " vail" is "taken away."